ZahraAhmadi4/Face-detection/README.md

 Write and run the following code.
 So mine didn’t work.
 The first thing you should do is checking the error you get in the console.
 When not understanding the error copy and paste it on the internet and search about it.
 So I did that, but I didn't really come to a solution.

 <img src="img/17.png">
-What I could undertand from my error, was that it looked like it couldn't find the Haarcascade file.
+What I could understand from my error, was that it looked like it couldn't find the Haarcascade file.

 The error brought me more confusion, so I went back to the internet and did some more research on how to build a face detection program with Python and Pycharm.